Lisa06010416/ShareNotes/content/posts/programming-language/scala/basic-coding-language/index.md

 This tutorial series will begin with a comparison of Python, Java, and Scala, highlighting the distinctive features and strengths of Scala that make it an excellent choice for modern data engineering.

-Next I will Introduct the basic of Scala, and if need I will compare rhe difference java and Scala:

-* Variables
-* Flow Control
-* Class and Object
-* Interface and Inherent
-* Multiple Inheritance - Trait in Scala
-* Generics

-# Comparison of Java, Scala, and Python
+## Comparison of Java, Scala, and Python

 >[Scala Wiki](https://en.wikipedia.org/wiki/Scala_(programming_language))：
 >Scala is quite similar to Java but offer greater flexible, making it well-suited for Big Data project.